top of page

 Parvovirus (P)

-Parovirus is a highly contagious viral disease that is spread through contact with the stool of an infected dog or from a contaminated environment.
-The virus is very resilient and can survive in your house or in the ground for a long time.
-This disease causes severe vomiting and diarrhea that often contain blood.
-Therefore, infected animals will often dehydrate very rapidly.
+Parvo is a highly contagious virus that can survive in the environment for long periods and causes severe vomiting, bloody diarrhea, and rapid dehydration.
 This vaccination should be given 4 times as a puppy, boostered at 1 year of age, and then every 3 years thereafter.

 Bordetella